PrivacEye: Privacy-Preserving Head-Mounted Eye Tracking Using Egocentric Scene Image and Eye Movement Features: Experiments

 \subsubsection{Person-specific (leave-one-recording-out) evaluation}

 Figure~\ref{fig:Acc_pspec} shows the person-specific accuracy performance of \systemname against increasing camera shutter closing time for two combinations \textit{CNN/SVM} and \textit{SVM/SVM}, and \textit{SVM-Eye}, which can be applied independent of the camera shutter status.
 Besides \textit{CNN-Direct} and \textit{SVM-Combined}, the majority class classifier serves as a baseline, predicting the majority class from the training set.
 The results reveal that all trained approaches and combinations perform above the majority class classifier.
-However, we can see that \textit{CNN-Direct} and its combination with \textit{SVM-Eye} (\textit{CNN/SVM}) perform below the other approaches and below the majority class classifier for longer camera shutter closing times. \textit{SVM-Eye} and \textit{SVM-Combined} perform quite robustly, around 70\% accuracy, while \textit{SVM-Eye} performs better for shorter closing times and \textit{SVM-Combined} for longer closing durations.
-The interplay approach \textit{SVM/SVM}, which we would include in our prototype, exceeds 73\% with a camera shutter closing time of one second and outperforms all other combinations in terms of accuracy in all other closing times.
-One reason for the performance improvement of \textit{SVM/SVM} in comparison to its single components is that \textit{SVM-Combined} performs better for the detection of privacy-sensitive situations when the camera shutter is open while \textit{SVM-Eye} performs better for preserving privacy-sensitive situations so that the camera shutter remains closed.
-Another aim of our proposed approach is the reduction of opening and closing events during a recording to build the sense of reliability and trustworthiness.
-From Figure~\ref{fig:Closing_pspec} and in comparison with Figure~\ref{fig:Acc_pspec}, we can see that there is a clear trade-off between accuracy performance and time between camera shutter closing instances.
+However, we can see that \textit{CNN-Direct} and its combination with \textit{SVM-Eye} (\textit{CNN/SVM}) perform below the other approaches and below the majority class classifier for longer closed camera shutter intervals. \textit{SVM-Eye} and \textit{SVM-Combined} perform quite robustly, around 70\% accuracy, while \textit{SVM-Eye} performs better for shorter intervals and \textit{SVM-Combined} for longer \mbox{intervals.} The interplay approach \textit{SVM/SVM}, which we would include in our prototype, exceeds 73\% with a closed camera shutter interval of one second and outperforms all other combinations in terms of accuracy in all other intervals.
+One reason for the \mbox{performance} improvement of \textit{SVM/SVM} in comparison to its single components is that \textit{SVM-Combined} performs better for the detection of privacy-sensitive situations when the camera shutter is open while \textit{SVM-Eye} performs better for preserving privacy-sensitive situations so that the camera shutter remains closed.
+Another aim of our proposed approach is the reduction of opening and closing events during a recording to strengthen reliability and trustworthiness.
+A comparison of Figure~\ref{fig:Acc_pspec} and Figure~\ref{fig:Closing_pspec} renders a clear trade-off between accuracy performance and time between camera shutter closing instances.
 For very short camera shutter closing times the \textit{SVM-Eye} approach, which only relies on eye movement features from the eye camera, shows the best performance, whereas for longer camera shutter closing times, the combination \textit{SVM/SVM} shows better accuracy with a comparable amount of time between camera shutter closing instances.
 However, the current approaches are actually not able to reach the averaged ground truth of about 8.2 minutes between camera shutter closings.